SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/crowdstrike-filevantage.md

 ### Limitation

 - This source supports a maximum of 65000 resourceIDs.
 Exceeding this resourceIDs limit may cause the source to return a `FIRST-PARTY-GENERIC` error type.
-- The polling interval value should be atleast one minute.